The Girl Who Loved Two Princes

 "Almost done, My Lady," she said patiently.

 "Excuse me?"
-Zoey asked, confused.
+I asked, confused.

-The hairstylist gave the manicurist a look, and she promptly quieted down.
-Now Zoey was really curious.
-Where exactly were they going?
-She had not been given any information at all.
+The hairstylist gave the manicurist a look, and the latter promptly quieted down.

 "Come on then," said a restrained, subdued Bart.

-His athletic build combined with his stature could not but overwhelm and though she knew he was only 19, he hardly looked it.
+His athletic build combined with his stature could not but overwhelm and though I knew he was only 19, he hardly looked it.
 Hardly sounded it as he took call after call on the drive to Caines.

-All she had to worry about at his age was getting into her hometown university, The University of Rosa.
-She could hardly believe that this man, somewhat standoffish but ultimately perfectly put together, was the son of a father she knew next to nothing about.
-Her thoughts turned to her hometown, Rosa, and her mother, whom she had left behind.
-Her mother, who, despite herself, cared for Zoey immensely.
-Present circumstances notwithstanding, Zoey thought how her mother's presence just then might have been comforting.
+All I had to worry about at his age was getting into my hometown university, The University of Rosa.
+I could hardly believe that this man, somewhat standoffish but ultimately perfectly put together, was the son of a father I knew next to nothing about.
+My thoughts turned to Rosa, and my mother, whom I had left behind.

 "Stay with me at all times today," Bart ordered in an authoritative voice that did not match his youth.

 "My Lord."
+I bowed awkwardly.

+He sighed.
 "And knock that off.
 Seriously, quit it.
 We are House of Arden.
 We bow to no one."

 "Stop staring!"
 Duchess Arden snapped.

-Zoey looked down immediately.
+I looked down immediately.

 Their Majesties, King Henry and Queen Mary were announced, just as the members of the House of Arden were making their way to the last empty table.

-Duke Arden had last been seen at The King's Fancy five years ago, following the coronation of the now king.
+Chatter amongst the guests revealed that Duke Arden had last been seen at The King's Fancy five years ago, following the coronation of the now king.
 He would have disappointed the king in a similar manner today, had it not been for business that had to be settled between them.

 King Henry had come to power by the last-minute decree of an heirless King Maximus.
 Henry's reign until now had been somewhat volatile, owing to his appointment as opposed to that of his long-time rival, Duke George Arden.